MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/platform-overview.md

 Management packs in Operations Manager contain hundreds of individual workflows, and determine both what data to collect and what action to perform with that data.
 For example, a rule might sample a performance counter every few minutes, storing its results for analysis.
 A monitor might sample the same performance counter, and compare its value to a threshold to determine the health state of a monitored object.
 Another rule might run a script to collect and analyze some data on an agent computer, and fire an alert if it returned a particular value.

 Workflows in Operations Manager are independent of each other, so analysis across multiple monitored objects is difficult.
-These monitoring scenarios must be based on data after it's collected, which is possible but can be difficult, and isn’t common.
+These monitoring scenarios must be based on data after it's collected, which is possible but can be difficult, and isn't common.

 ### Azure Monitor